lonkarabhishek/Assessment-and-Performance-Management-System/README.md

-# Mini_Tekstac
+#Assessment-and-Performance-Management-System
-Mini_Tekstac is an assessments making and giving web application.
+Assessment-and-Performance-Management-System is an assessments making and taking web application.

 **APPLICATION IS BUILT ON DOT NET FRAMEWORK, MVC 5**
 1. Main files Models, Views and Controllers are uploaded as part of this repo, as rest are basically used once for eg, the migrations.